 (While you are visiting the Emporium dome, walk next door to The Westfield Center Atrium.
 This building was once locally famous for its curved escalators, which the upper floors of the mall use to whisk you up to a famous department store that charges outrageous sums for shoes. ("Spiral escalators" they are not, no matter what your friends tell you.)
 This space felt grander before its sister space was renovated next door.
 The atrium is conjoined with the rest of Westfield Center at Powell BART.)

-The San Francisco Museum of Modern Art (SFMoMA).
-This is possibly our most vibrant museum, which is good and bad: good, because it is doing well, bad because its success requires that it close for several years starting this summer to double in size.
-(It's closed right now, in late 2014, and won't reopen again for at least two more years.)
+The San Francisco Museum of Modern Art (SFMoMA) (sfmoma.org).
+This is possibly our most vibrant museum, which is good and bad: good, because it is doing well, bad because its success required that it close for a major expansion, which is thankfully complete.

-The museum not only has an amazing collection and a fun bookstore, but also TWO worthwhile places to eat: Cafe Museo downstairs, and a Blue Bottle Coffee in the enclosed patio adjacent to the rooftop sculpture garden.
-Really, what more could you want?
+The museum not only has an amazing collection and a fun bookstore, but also two coffee shops AND two restaurants.
 Well, okay, they also have a theater that shows art films, a good website, and enjoyable parties.
 There.
 Be satisfied.
 Adjacent to Yerba Buena Gardens (between Powell and Montgomery BART stations).

 The San Francisco Ferry Building.
 This grand transit terminal was carved up into dingy little spaces for many years, and then revived through a remarkable renovation into a gorgeous public hall and luxury food court.
 Go for the bay views; stay for the food.